-- Community supportive services, including: deepening commitment to youth education by expanding external partnerships; focusing on youth engagement by developing emotional supports and pro-social behaviors; continuing youth tutoring; job training and betterment activities for high school youth; aging in place services; leveraging healthrelated programs that provide participants with critical health care and stability services; supporting SHA residents and participants on their journey toward self-sufficiency; and evaluating ways to improve housing stability. - Parks and open spaces for our low-income communities, with play opportunities for children, active and team sports activities for youth and passive and active exercise options for all. - Planning, pre-development, construction and construction services for asset preservation, public housing redevelopment and opportunities to increase affordable housing for low-income people.
+- services, and leverage health related programs that provide participants with critical health care and stability services.
+Continue to support SHA residents and participants on their journey toward self-sufficiency and evaluate ways to improve housing stability. - Parks and open spaces for our low-income communities with play opportunities for children, active and team sports activities for youth, and passive and active exercise options for all. - Planning, pre-development, construction and construction services for asset preservation, public housing redevelopment and opportunities to increase affordable housing for low-income people.

-The MTW Block Grant will enable Seattle Housing Authority to:
+MTW funding flexibility enables Seattle Housing Authority to: